jguze/svelte-easy-popover/README.md

    to add your own transitions and styling to the popover within the normal style-block and transition directive.
 3. Flexible.
 The `isOpen` parameter lets you build the interaction exactly how you'd wish
 4. Extensible.
 This component uses [Popper](https://popper.js.org/) underneath, and exposes the popperOptions to you.

-This style makes it easy to build tooltips, context menus, and dropdown components with little extra work.
-A few of these scenarios are shown in the [examples]() in the [docs]().

 # Install